 - Stand Mixer

-- cast iron griddle pan or heavy based frying pan
+- Cast iron griddle or heavy based frying pan

 - Pastry brush